scaldi/scaldi-website/learn.md

 Generally you can take two approaches when it comes to the injection of dependencies.

-You define all dependencies of some class as a constructor arguments.
+You can define all dependencies of some class as a constructor arguments.
 In this case you need to provide all of them when you are instantiating the class.
-Here is how you can do it in Scaldi:
+Here is how you can do it with Scaldi:

 {% highlight scala %}
 class UserService(repo: UserRepository, metrics: MetricsReporter) {